agarrharr/ozPop.github.io/_posts/2016-09-13-Sophisticated-Web.md

 ## Conclusion
 ----

 Thinking about the series of events that take place when a URL is entered into an address bar is invigorating.
-Such a simple step, in the background, triggers an extremely large number of procedures which are layered in an equally large number of abstractions.
+Such a simple step, in the background, triggers an extremely large number of procedures which are layered in what seems to be an equally large number of abstractions.

 Writing this blog post has given me the opportunity to look deeper into the processes that are involved in web applications and networking.
 I hope that next time I am faced with a question posed earlier, I will be better prepared to give a more through and complete answer.